Joy for All Dog Review: Can a Robot Replace a Pet?

 Something else I would have appreciated is movement beyond facial expressions.
 Part of the joy of owning a dog is hearing it scamper across my floor.
 Scout (and the other Joy for All animals) stay in place, whether on your lap or the floor.

 That probably would be less of an issue with the Joy for All cat or bird models.
-I’ve come to expect a certain degree of liveliness from dogs, but I could see the appeal of having a stationary cat on one’s lap.
+Most people expect a certain degree of liveliness from dogs, but I could see the appeal of having a stationary cat on one's lap.

 One of Scout’s key features was his ability to respond to my voice and touch.
 According to Joy for All, Scout should respond to my voice with “bark-back technology.”
 In my experience, the feature worked about half the time.
 Sometimes I’d clap or whistle and receive a pleasant bark from Scout, while other times I would call out to him and hear nothing back.